vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/scripts/README.md

 To add new hashes, edit `brickstorm-hashes.sha256` and update the `KNOWN_HASHES` variable in `scan-brickstorm-hashes.sh`.

-Get the latest IOCs from [CISA AR25-338A](https://www.cisa.gov/news-events/analysis-reports/ar25-338a).
+Get the latest IOCs from [CISA AR25-338A](https://www.cisa.gov/news-events/analysis-reports/ar25-338a) (12 samples, last updated Feb 11, 2026).

+The [Mandiant BRICKSTORM scanner](https://github.com/mandiant/brickstorm-scanner) is an alternative bash-based scanner that replicates YARA rule logic using common system utilities, without requiring YARA to be installed.
+The Mandiant scanner detects Go-based variants only; supplement with CISA and GTIG YARA rules for Rust, .NET AOT, and GRIMBOLT coverage.

 ## Limitations

 - Scans file hashes only; does not detect memory-resident malware
-- Attackers may use unknown variants with different hashes
+- Attackers compile uniquely per victim; however, the first observed C2 infrastructure reuse was documented in February 2026
+- The .NET AOT variant (Feb 2026) will not match Go or Rust hashes
 - Combine with behavioral detection (see [AUDIT-EVENTS.md](../AUDIT-EVENTS.md))